learningequality/kolibri-design-system/dev_docs/03_how_to_update_library.md

 See the two sections below for detailed guidance.

 Option (1) is simpler and sufficient as the first step, so we recommend starting that way.
 On certain occasions, it may be necessary to test an update in a product.
-You are welcome to try (2) if you'd like to, but typically we do not require contributors to do so, or we will provide support if needed.
+If you're a contributor, you are welcome to try (2) as well, but typically we do not require contributors to do so, or we will provide support if needed.

 ### (1) Preview updates in the Kolibri Design System environment